pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/additional-data.md

 We define an Additional Data category of signature types (0x48..0x4f), initially containing one signature type (0x48).

+A type 0x48 signature is constructed identically to a type 0x00 signature, except:

+* The three octets corresponding to "PGP" in UTF-8 encoding are hashed in before the salt (if any).
-A type 0x48 signature is constructed identically to a type 0x00 signature, but the following data is hashed in after the salt (if any) and before the document:
+* The following data is hashed in after the salt (if any) and before the document:
     * Additional Data length (4 octets)
     * Additional Data (N octets)

 We define a corresponding Key Flag: